- 56.8% of Baillie Gifford funds have consistently ranked among the best in their sector over the recent 1, 3 & 5 years.

 Baillie Gifford Japanese Smaller Companies

 The Baillie Gifford Japanese Smaller Companies fund sits within the IA Japanese Smaller Companies sector, which is a higher risk sector that can experience periods of sharp volatility.
-As a higher risk sector, it has the potential for sizeable returns and for this fund Baillie Gifford focus on investing in smaller, innovative Japanese companies that they believe offers a broad range of investment opportunities which to date, have delivered for the fund.
+As a higher risk sector, it has the potential for sizeable returns and for this fund Baillie Gifford focus on investing in smaller, innovative Japanese companies that they believe offers a broad range of investment opportunities.

-Over the past 3 and 5-years, Baillie Gifford Japanese Smaller Companies fund has managed to deliver growth of 73.34% and 185.71%, which were the highest in the sector.
+Over the past 5-years, the Baillie Gifford Japanese Smaller Companies fund has managed to deliver growth of 65.29%, which was comfortably above the 47.9% sector average.

 Baillie Gifford Global Discovery

 Another Baillie Gifford fund that has returned exceptional growth is the Baillie Gifford Global Discovery Fund.
-This Global fund launched in 2011 and currently manages £784 million of client assets.
+This Global fund launched in 2011 and currently manages £1.2 billion of client assets.

 Baillie Gifford's management approach for this fund is to identify innovative, immature companies with what they believe have excellent long-term growth potential.

 They aim to identify attractive growth companies early when they are less expensive and benefit as they grow and thrive.
-Although this approach can be riskier than buying holdings in more expensive but more established companies the rewards can be higher, and over the past 5-years the Baillie Gifford Global Discovery fund has been able to return growth of 145.73%, which was the 4th highest of 233 funds in the Global sector behind only the Fundsmith Equity fund, Lindsell Train Global Equity fund and Morgan Stanley Global Opportunities fund.
+Although this approach can be riskier than buying holdings in more expensive but more established companies the rewards can be higher, and over the past 5-years the Baillie Gifford Global Discovery fund has been able to return growth of 135.81%, which was the 3rd highest of 253 funds in the Global sector.

 As one of the top performing fund managers, the vast proportion of Baillie Gifford funds have outperformed their peers.
 Among their most prominent performers were their Emerging Markets Growth and Emerging Markets Leading Companies funds.
 Both of these funds sit within the competitive and high risk Emerging Markets sector where they have both consistently outperformed their competitors.